anilkharde/smartphone_price_prediction/README.md

 ## Conclusion

-    - The Random Forest model achieved 95% accuracy, demonstrating strong predictive capability for mobile price ranges.
-RAM was identified as the most significant predictor through SHAP analysis.
+    - The Ordinal Logistic Regression model achieved the highest accuracy of 95%, showcasing strong predictive performance on mobile price ranges.

+    - RAM was found to be the most influential feature for predicting the mobile price range, followed by Battery Power and Pixel Resolution.

+    - Feature importance was validated using SHAP values.

 ## Future Enhancements